Absinthiana: Fountain

+Most often the fountain design includes a large glass globe with multiple (2–6) spigots filled with ice and water on a tall metal stand.
+Swiss fountains are occasionally made of pottery with a lot of spigots.

 Brouilleur

 In some instances a device called a brouilleur was employed.
 A brouilleur is a glass or metal bowl which sits on the absinthe glass and acts like a personal absinthe fountain.
 Ice and water are added to the bowl, which has a small hole at the bottom, allowing the ice-cold water to slowly drip through.
 Sugar, if preferred, can be added directly to the bowl, or in some cases to a built-in grille.

 Absinthe glass

-Absinthe was originally served in normal bar-ware, but eventually specialised glasses became somewhat popular.
-These would commonly have a short thick stem and faceting or some other feature to indicate the correct portion to pour.
-Some were simply etched with a line or marked by a glass bead, showing how much absinthe should be poured, with another line or bead indicating the level to add water up to.
+Absinthe was originally served in normal bar-ware, but eventually specialised glasses became somewhat popular (regular water goblets and wine glasses are still used widely).
+The absinthe glasses would commonly have a short thick stem and faceting or some other feature to indicate the correct portion to pour.
+Some were simply etched with a line or marked by a glass bead, showing how much absinthe should be poured, with another line or bead indicating the level to add water up to (the common ratio of water to absinthe is 5:1, diluting the absinthe to 11–15% ABV, close to the regular wine).
 The term 'reservoir glass' describes several styles of stemware with a distinct bulge at the bottom volumetrically equal to a standard shot or sometimes a half-shot, the remainder of the glass to be filled with water providing the correct ratio of admixture.
 They were among the first type of glass made specifically for absinthe.
 A less common variation, called the bubble-reservoir glass, contains a bubble-shaped reservoir connected to the glass by a narrow neck or portal, which allows the absinthe and water to slowly suffuse into each other, accentuating the appearance of the louche.